fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup.md

 2. Under **End user authentication**, enter your IdP credentials and select **Save**.

+Note: If you have already configured your SSO settings for [Fleet admin authentication](https://fleetdm.com/docs/configuration/fleet-server-configuration#okta-idp-configuration), you will need to edit the settings in your identity provider to reference an additional Single Sign on URL.
+To do this for an Okta configuration, in the app "Advanced Settings"> "Other Requestable SSO URLs", set the URL to "https://fleetserver.com/api/v1/fleet/mdm/sso/callback".

 fleetctl CLI:

 1. Create `fleet-config.yaml` file or add to your existing `config` YAML file: